TAN-ZIXUAN/CPEN513/bb_partition/report/A3 Partition.md

 ### Net cut size

-We also calculated the net cut size.
+We calculated the net cut size.
 The net cut size stores the number of net which crosses partition.

 ### Node gain

-1. minimizing net cutsize

 For every net that the node connect to, we increase gain if the node is the only node which makes the net crosses partition.
 We decrease gain if the all of the nodes in the net is in the same block.

-2. minimizing edge cutsize

-   We traverse the edges that the node connects to.
-We increase gain if the edge crosses partition and decrease gain if the edge does not crosses partition

 ## Test